Frankford Special Services District of Philadelphia

 Frankford Special Services District of Philadelphia was a municipal authority providing business improvement district services in the Frankford neighborhood of Northeast Philadelphia.
-It is defunct as of 1 January 2012, per the enabling ordinace.
+It is defunct as of 1 January 2012, per the enabling ordinance.

 Services

 Sidewalk cleaning

 The Frankford Special Services District has a supplementary program of sidewalk cleaning using private contractors with uniformed crews to sweep the sidewalks five times per week.
 The Philadelphia Streets Department will continue to clean the cart-ways from curb line to curb line and empty public trash receptacles.

 Security

-The 15th Philadelphia Police District, the SEPTA Transit Police and the Frankford Special Services District will improve safety and security in the district by improving communication between the two police departments and the community.
+The 15th Philadelphia Police District, the SEPTA Transit Police, and the Frankford Special Services District will improve safety and security in the district by improving communication between the two police departments and the community.
 The District is also seeking additional funding to enable the reinstatement of the Safety Ambassadors Program, which has representatives on the street to assist the public and to report any problems to the police.